-- Preserve valued single family housing; - Provide infill opportunities for alternatie forms of single family (fee simple) housing; - · Retain the look and feel of existing neighbourhoods; - · Provide opportunities for alternative forms of fee simple single family homes.
+- Preserve valued single family housing; - Provide infill opportunities for alternate forms of single family (fee simple) • Leverage a key location housing; - Retain the look and feel of existing neighbourhoods; - Provide opportunities for alternative forms of fee simple single family homes. - Provide opportunities for light industry and business park development; - at the intersection of two provincial highways; - Expand opportunities for institutional and civic development.